wp-plugins/online-reservation/readme.txt

 1. View reservation with all the complete information.
 2. Reservation Form with captcha and calendar.
 3. set all configuration on setting page.
-4. confirmation email sent to your email
+4. confirmation email sent to your email.